mo-nair/bigquery-data-collect/README.md

 ### 2015 to Present

-To test our first hypothesis, run the following Python script using an IDE: https://docs.google.com/document/d/1ZHnmQ78TM00MtUnYASRu1zEaS27ve95XuVL7YlXi97k/edit?usp=sharing.
+To test our first hypothesis, run the following Python script using an IDE: [Project Ethereum - Core Users](<Code/Project Ethereum - Core Users.py>)

 Change the following lines: `df = pd.read_csv('Data2015.csv', low_memory = False), merged_df[columns_to_display].to_csv('Data2015CoreUser.csv', index = False)` to match the corresponding year.
 Repeat the script for 2016, 2017, 2018, 2019, 2020, 2021, 2022, and 2023.
 A file containing the results for each year should be generated in the chosen directory.